Henry Kamen

 Henry Arthur Kamen (born 4 October 1936 in Rangoon) is a British historian who has published extensively on Spain and the Spanish Empire.
-In particular he has contributed to studies of the Spanish Inquisition: his The Spanish Inquisition, originally published in 1965, was revised and expanded in The Spanish Inquisition: A Historical Revision, published in 1998.
-In 2017, Kamen was indicted for possessing child pornography in Athens.
+In particular, he has contributed to studies of the Spanish Inquisition: his The Spanish Inquisition, originally published in 1965, was revised and expanded in The Spanish Inquisition: A Historical Revision, published in 1998.
+In 2017, Kamen was indicted for possessing child pornography in Athens, Georgia.

 Biography

 Henry Arthur Kamen was born in Rangoon, British Burma (now Myanmar) in 1936, the son of Maurice Joseph Kamen, an Anglo-Burmese engineer working for Shell Oil, and his wife, Agnes Frizelle, by descent half Anglo-Irish and half Nepalese.
-Kamen was educated at Chislehurst and Sidcup Grammar School, from where he won a Major Scholarship to study at the University of Oxford, earning his doctorate at St Antony's College.
-From 1962 to 63 Kamen studied at the Instituto Valencia of Don Juan in Madrid after winning a De Osma Studentship.
+Kamen was educated at Chislehurst and Sidcup Grammar School from where he won a Major Scholarship to study at the University of Oxford, earning his doctorate at St Antony's College.
+From 1962 to 1963, Kamen studied at the Instituto Valencia of Don Juan in Madrid after winning a De Osma Studentship.

 During National Service he studied Russian, and his first book was a translation of the poems of Boris Pasternak (Boris Pasternak in the Interlude Poems 1945-1960).